-We’ve done the research for you and I’m going to show you how to book American Airlines award travel and find the best deals.
+I’m going to show you how to book American Airlines award travel to find the best deals.

-American Airlines’ award charts are region-based.
-So you can see how many miles are required just by looking at where you want to fly.
-And you’ll really just need to focus on 3 main things:
+American Airlines recently moved to dynamic pricing but kept its region-based award chart, which shows how many miles are required just by looking at where you want to fly.
+You need to focus on three things:

-American Airlines has 2 award charts.
-The first is for flights on American Airlines, and the other is for flights on oneworld alliance and partner airlines.
+American Airlines has two award charts.
+The first is for flights on American Airlines; the other is for flights on Oneworld alliance and partner airlines.

-If you’ll be flying on American Airlines, you’ll use this AA miles chart.
+If you fly American Airlines, you’ll use this AA miles chart.

-And if you’ll be flying on one of American Airlines’ partner airlines, you’ll use this AA oneworld award chart.
+If you fly on one of American Airlines’ partner airlines, you’ll use this AA Oneworld award chart.